English Liberal Democrats: English Young Liberals

 The English Young Liberals operates as a federation of regional parties, with each having a level of independence, though working within the overall English wing.
 Regional branches, led by their Chair, are responsible for organising and supporting local branches and societies and co-ordinating activities to recruit and expand membership in their region.

 Policy and functions

 The English party has responsibilities for the organisation of local parties, co-ordination of the activities of regional parties, resolution of disputes between regional parties, selection of English representatives to federal bodies and establishing the rules for selection of party candidates.

 The English Party constitution states that the Liberal Democrats in England "shall determine the policy of the Party on matters affecting England which fall outside the remit of the Federal Party" This can be achieved by structures established by the English Council.

 As no policy making structures are currently in place, policy making has been passed up to federal level and English policies discussed at federal party conferences.

+English devolution

+In 2021 the Liberal Democrats adopted a policy motion, "A Framework for England in a Federal UK", which called for the establishment of elected regional assemblies throughout England.
+The regional assemblies would nominate members to concurrently serve on an "English National Chamber" to legislate at an all-England level with England being a single legal jurisdiction within a federal United Kingdom.

+The English regional assemblies would have the following competencies: